-Pursuant to the ADA, King's College will provide reasonable accommodation(s) to all qualified employees with known disabilities when their disability affects the performance of their essential job functions, except when doing so would be unduly disruptive or would result in undue hardship to King's College.
+Pursuant to the ADA, King's College (Recipient) will provide reasonable accommodation(s) to all qualified employees with known disabilities when their disability affects the performance of their essential job functions, except when doing so would be unduly disruptive or would result in undue hardship to King's College (Recipient).

-An employee with a disability is responsible for submitting a request for accommodation and providing necessary documentation to:
+An employee with a disability is responsible for submitting a request for accommodation to Mrs. Regina Corchado, Director of Human Resources and ADA/504 Coordinator, email: reginacorchado@kings.edu, telephone: 570 208 5925, and providing necessary documentation.

-Regina Corchado, SHRM-SCP

-Director of Human Resources and ADA/504 Coordinator 181 North Franklin Street (570) 208-5968 reginacorchado@kings.edu

 The ADA/504 Coordinator will work with the employee's supervisor to identify which essential functions of the position are affected by the employee's disability and what reasonable accommodations could enable the employee to perform those duties.